haskaalo/intribox/README.md

 ### Explanation of the stack

-The webserver is made in Golang while the front-end is made using React and Redux for state management.
+The webserver is made in Golang while the front-end is a SAP made using React and Redux for state management.
 The encryption is done almost the same way as Bitwarden.
 More explanation coming soon.